0RaMsY0/MusBleep/README.md

 > **_Note_**: You need to be in the root directory of the project before executing this command

-After that you can navigate to ```http:/localhost:3000``` and you will see that MusBleep is running.
+After running the API and the front-end, you can navigate to [```http:/localhost:3000```](http:/localhost:3000) to use MusBleep.

 <image src="assets/MusBleep_preview.png" alt="MusBleep preview" style="border-radius: 10px;" />

 # Contributing

 We welcome contributions from the community!
-If you find a bug or want to suggest a new feature, please open an issue on this repository.
-If you want to contribute code, please fork the repository and submit a pull request.
-We'll review your code as soon as possible!
+If you find a bug or want to suggest a new feature, please open an issue on this repository to discuss it with the team.
+When contributing code, please make sure to follow the coding standards and testing procedures outlined in the repository.
+To submit your changes, fork the repository and submit a pull request with a detailed description of the changes made.
+We'll review your code as soon as possible and merge it if it meets our quality standards.

 # License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/0RaMsY0/MusBleep/blob/main/LICENSE) file for details.